 RIASC’s Annual Meeting – Heathy Minds, Healthy Students

 RIASC’s Annual Meeting was held on May 6 and dealt with a variety of topics with regard to understanding and creating student centered policies on creating health and well-being.
 Check out our videos from the day on this website.
 Professional development recognitions were also part of the day.
-Members were celebrated for their accomplishments and for exhibiting their commitment to lifelong learning.
+Members were celebrated for their accomplishments.

 Link to Ben Scungio’s Presentation at School Committee 101:

 RIASC’s 2016 ANNUAL MEETING – THE MASSACHUSETTS MODEL